 Stage 8: Prototype

 After finalizing the visual design and copy, designers create initial prototypes to visualize the design in three dimensions.
 This may involve creating mock-ups using paper, cardboard, or digital rendering software.
-Prototyping allows designers to evaluate the packaging design from various angles, test its functionality, and make necessary adjustments before moving forward.
+Prototyping allows designers to evaluate the packaging design from various angles, test its functionality, and make necessary adjustments before moving forward to the next stage of the packaging design process.

 Stage 9: Refinement through continuous feedback